There are some teacher training courses that come with a salary.

 How does salaried teacher training work?

-You will not perform more than 90% of a full-time teacher’s duties (unless you’re on a postgraduate teaching apprenticeship, in which case it’s 80%).
+You will not perform more than 90% of a full-time teacher’s duties on most salaried teacher training courses.
+If you’re doing a postgraduate teaching apprenticeship, you’ll perform no more than 80% of a full-time teacher’s duties.

 Full-time salaried teacher training will usually last: